- Academic Affairs

 Kourtni McClain (Primary)

 Kourtni is in the Dental Hygiene Class of 2018.
 A Maryland native, she completed her prerequisite courses at Anne Arundel Community College before transferring to the University of Maryland School of Dentistry to complete her bachelor’s degree.
-Kourtni looks forward to being a Senator of the USGA for the 2017-2018 academic year.
+Kourtni looks forward to being a senator of the USGA for the 2017-18 academic year.

 Leigh Cervino (Primary)

-Leigh is a third year pharmacy student who serves as the representative for the School of Pharmacy's Class of 2019.
-She was born and raised in Glyndon, a small town in Baltimore County.
-After high school she stayed local and attended the University of Maryland College Park and received her BS in Microbiology in 2015.
+Leigh is a third-year pharmacy student who serves as the representative for the School of Pharmacy's Class of 2019.
+She was born and raised in Glyndon, Md., a small town in Baltimore County.
+After high school, she stayed local and attended the University of Maryland, College Park and received her BS in Microbiology in 2015.
 The following fall she started at the University of Maryland School of Pharmacy.
-Since then she has been excited to learn more about campus wide issues and participate in the USGA as a representative for her school.
+Since then, she has been excited to learn more about campuswide issues and participate in the USGA as a representative for her school.

-Bahareh is a fourth year student at the School of Pharmacy.
-She is originally from Mansfield, TX and graduated from The University of Texas at Arlington with a BS in Biology in 2011.
-Bahareh is excited to be a part of the USGA and serve as a senator during the 2017-2018 academic year.
+Bahareh is a fourth-year student at the School of Pharmacy.
+She is originally from Mansfield, Texas, and graduated from the University of Texas at Arlington with a BS in Biology in 2011.
+Bahareh is excited to be a part of the USGA and serve as a senator during the 2017-18 academic year.

-Iqra Khaleel is a third year pharmacy student.
+Iqra is a third-year pharmacy student.
 She is from New York and has a cat.
 Her hobbies include photography, yoga, and eating ice cream.
-She looks forward to being USGA Class senator for the Class of 2019!
+She looks forward to being a USGA senator for the Class of 2019!

 Nicole Grabowski (Primary)

-Nicole is a second year physical therapy student from Elkridge, Maryland.
-She graduated from James Madison University with a BS in Kinesiology and a minor in coaching education.
+Nicole is a second-year physical therapy student from Elkridge, Md.
+She graduated from James Madison University with a BS in Kinesiology and a minor in Coaching Education.
 She is the APTA representative for the PTRS Class of 2019 and is excited to be a part of USGA.